absmach/supermq/provision/README.md

 ## Certificates

-Provision service has `/certs` endpoint that can be used to generate certificates for things when mTLS is required:
+Provision service has `/certs` endpoint that can be used to generate certificates for clients when mTLS is required:

 - `users_token` - users authentication token or API token
 - `client_id` - id of the thing for which certificate is going to be generated